Notifications

 8. Parametrization of a single covariate

-• Single factor covariate (one-way ANOVA model)
+• Single categorical covariate (one-way ANOVA model)

 • Single numerical covariate